zackJKnight/lineup-coach-api/README.md

 The service uses the `djwt` library to create and validate tokens.
 Tokens are signed using the HS256 algorithm, and an expiration claim is set one hour in the future.
-The `makeJwt` function builds the token from a header and payload, while `setExpiration` converts a timestamp into a numeric date suitable for the `exp` claim【660786321715216†L115-L130】.
+The `create` function builds the token from a header and payload, while `getNumericDate` converts a timestamp into a numeric date suitable for the `exp` claim.
 When a client calls the `/token` endpoint with a JSON body containing a `username`, the server responds with a signed JWT.
-To protect a route, the server checks the `Authorization` header and uses `validateJwt` to verify the token’s signature and expiration【660786321715216†L133-L150】.
+To protect a route, the server checks the `Authorization` header and uses `verify` to validate the token’s signature and expiration.
 If the token is valid, the request proceeds; otherwise the server returns a 401 error.

 The OpenAPI specification describing these endpoints can be found in